Why Anxiety Spikes So Fast

 - 2

-After a normal exhale (not a forced exhale — just a regular one), pinch your nose closed.
+After a normal exhale (not forced), pinch your nose closed.

 - 3

 Start a timer.
-Hold the breath until you feel the FIRST distinct urge to breathe.
+Hold until the FIRST urge to breathe.

 - 4